Health-Informatics-UoN/omop-lite/README.md

 To do this, you need to have `embeddings/embeddings.parquet`, containing concept_ids and embeddings.
 This uses [pgvector](https://github.com/pgvector/pgvector) to create an `embeddings` table.

+## omop-lite testing
+If you're a developer and want to iterate on omop-lite quickly, there's a small subset of the vocabularies sufficient to build in `test-data/`.
+To use this, simply copy the `.csv` files to `data/` or `/synthetic` as required.
+If you wish to test the vector search, the matching embeddings are in `test-data/embeddings.parquet`, copy into `embeddings/`